One, Two, Three

 Director: Billy Wilder

-Cast: James Cagney , Horst Buchholz , Pamela Tiffin , Arlene Francis , Howard St. John , Hanns Lothar , Leon Askin , Ralf Wolter , Karl Lieffen , Hubert von Meyerinck
+Cast: James Cagney , Horst Buchholz , Pamela Tiffin , Arlene Francis , Liselotte Pulver , Hanns Lothar , Howard St. John , Leon Askin , Ralf Wolter , Karl Lieffen

 Genres: Comedy